 - Employee net pay

-Depending on your business needs, you may need payroll software that lets you print payroll checks in-house.
-It’s also a good idea to ensure your payroll software integrates with your company’s benefits provider.
-If you have remote employees, you’ll also need software that can do your payroll in every state where you have an employee living and working.
+It’s also a good idea to ensure your payroll system integrates with your company’s benefits provider.
+This helps you save time from manually tracking benefits-related deductions.
+And, if you have remote employees, you’ll need software that runs payroll in every state where you have an employee living and working.
+You may even need one that lets you print payroll checks to pay workers.

-It’s vital to ensure the payroll software you choose gives your employees access to their payroll records.
+Further, the software you choose must give your employees access to their payroll records.
 Most states require you to give employees immediate access to their current and past payroll records, including pay stubs, itemized deductions, and hours worked.

-Gusto is our recommended payroll software; it lets you add employee time data and additional earnings (like bonuses) directly into its payroll solution.
+Gusto lets you add employee time data and additional earnings (like bonuses) directly into its payroll solution.
 (Source: Gusto)

 Learning Management System